Abortion in Argentina: Abortion protocols

-It is often the case that women who may have sought an abortion under the legal provisions of the Penal Code are not appropriately (or at all) informed of this possibility by the attending physicians, or are subject to long delays when they request a legal abortion.
-Physicians, due to lack of knowledge of the law and fearing legal punishment, often demand that the patient or her family request judicial authorization before terminating a pregnancy, which sometimes can extend the wait beyond the time when it is advisable to abort.
+Before legalization it was often the case that women who may have sought an abortion under the legal provisions of the Penal Code were not appropriately (or at all) informed of this possibility by the attending physicians, or were subject to long delays when they request a legal abortion.
+Physicians, due to lack of knowledge of the law and fearing legal punishment, often demanded that the patient or her family request judicial authorization before terminating a pregnancy, which sometimes extended the wait beyond the time when it is advisable to abort.